GowthamsaiGandham/whether-app/README.md

 # Overview
-   The Weather Dashbord is an web application which is used to find information about weather in a particular location in both centigarade and  Farenheit.This application not only gives the information about weather but also humidity, pressure,WindSpeed,UV,Time and Date in a mentioned location.
+   The Weather Dashbord is an web application which is used to get information about weather in a mentioned location.
+The parameters it provides are temperature in both Centigarade and  Fahrenhiet,humidity, pressure,WindSpeed,UV,Time and Date in a mentioned location.